kubeys/helmys/ReadMe.md

 Please let us know what's wrong with it, and how it can be made better.

-## Known Issues

-At the moment you need to run `helm install` in your chart's root directory.
-This will be fixed very soon.

 ## License & Copyright

 Copyright 2024 Ingy döt Net <ingy@ingy.net>